 11 Most Beautiful Churches In Munich That You Need To Visit

-Last Updated on July 4, 2023 by Soumya
+Last Updated on October 9, 2024 by Soumya

-Some of Munich’s churches are nearly a thousand years old!
+Many of Munich’s churches are nearly a thousand years old!
 They have seen multiple royal families, epidemics, fires, wars, and so much more.
 Many were severely damaged during WW II.
-Yet, what we see today is a enviable collection of churches that could put any other European city to shame.

-In this article, you will find a list of the 11 most beautiful churches in Munich and a map with directions.
-You can easily see most if you are staying in Munich for 2 days or more.
-I suggest you add at least a 3-4 in your Germany itinerary.
-However, if you are strapped for time, I suggest you check out the churches in and around Marienplatz.
-Some of the most incredible ones are there.
+In this article, you will find a list of Munich’s 11 most beautiful churches and a map with directions.
+If you are staying in Munich for two days or more, you can easily see most of them.

 Please note: This post may contain affiliate links which means I may earn a commission if you make a purchase by clicking a link on this post.
 This will be at no additional cost to you.
 Affiliate links help me keep this website up and running.
 Thanks for your support!